eouia/MMM-Tools/README.md

 - `MMM-TelegramBot` warning
 - Multi-language supported
   * `en`, `it`, `fr`, `sv`, `id`, `de`
-  * for own language make a `Pull Request` or `Issue` and translate the [english](https://github.com/bugsounet/MMM-Tools/blob/dev/translations/en.json) default file.
+  * For your own language make a `Pull Request` or `Issue` and translate the [english](https://github.com/bugsounet/MMM-Tools/blob/dev/translations/en.json) default file.
 I will add it :)

 ## Install, update and upgrade
 Read the [wiki](https://github.com/bugsounet/MMM-Tools/wiki)